 - Select an Event Type from the list.

 - Scroll down to Custom Attributes and click the Select Custom Attributes button to make modifications.

 - Select your initial leading calendar question, Detail Image, Event Image, Featured Event, and Web Site custom attributes to add to your event types and press Done.

 Tip: Add Only What You Need

 Don't forget that you only need to add the initial question and the other four event custom attributes listed above if you are using rules to drive your calendar selection process.
 The rule structure will take care of adding any additional calendar custom attributes based on response to the first and follow-up questions.

 At this point, you have successfully completed your event type modifications and are ready to begin building your follow-up calendar event custom attributes.

-If a user answer Yes to your initial question, you will want to present them with a follow-up question that asks them to select a calendar for their event.
+If a user answers Yes to your initial question, you'll want to present them with a follow-up question that asks them to select a calendar for their event.